Let’s learn about letter names!Comments Off on Let’s learn about letter names!

 So why should I use letter names?

-- letter names as a system link most strongly with note names/fingerings/positions when playing instruments
+- this system links most strongly with note names/fingerings/positions when playing instruments

 - being able to read and write music using letter names is a universal skill – most music theory study or assessment uses this system